-Project Responsible Party What is the status? (e.g., In Progress, No Progress, Ongoing tion, should the action be ere is still a need, this is still y)?
+Project Responsible Party What is the status? (e.g., In Progress, No Progress, Ongoing ion, should the action be ere is still a need, this is still y)?
 Project # Capability, or Completed) If in progress or completed, please describe the funding source, cost and who is implementing.
 Yes/No If Yes, please describe the original problem (i.e., hazard, location, historic losses) If Yes, identify the responsible department/person to implement the project.
 T. Riverside - 1 (former RS-1) Incorporate ordinances and/or zoning restrictions to control and mitigate future development in hazard areas.
-Municipality with support from County, NJOEM and FEMA Completed No - - T. Riverside - 2 (former RS-3) Obtain and install backup power sources at critical facilities.
-Municipality with support from County, NJOEM and FEMA In Progress Yes Town Hall All T. Riverside - 3 (former RS-6) Perform base repairs on Greenwood Avenue, Hooker Street, Grant Street, Arndt Avenue and Delaware Avenue, which have been eroded due to repetitive flooding.
-Municipality (via Municipal Engineer/NFIP Floodplain Administrator) with support from NJOEM, FEMA Greenwood In Progress Hooker Completed Grant Street In Progress Delaware Complete Yes Repetitive Flooding Flood T. Riverside - 4 (former RS-7) Obtain and archive elevation certificates NFIP Floodplain Administrator Ongoing Capability No - - T. Riverside - 5 (former RS-10 Provide public education and outreach on proper installation and/or use of backup power Municipal Clerk Ongoing Capability No - - T. Riverside - 6 (former RS-11) Implement, review, and enforce municipal policies and programs to prevent trees from threatening lives and impacting power availability/interruption.
-Municipal Code Enforcement Ongoing Capability No - -
+Municipality with support from County, NJOEM and FEMA Completed Incorporated into ordinances and restrictions.
+No - - T. Riverside - 2 (former RS-3) Obtain and install backup power sources at critical facilities.
+Municipality with support from County, NJOEM and FEMA In Progress Financial constraints have prevented this action from being completed.
+Yes The Township Hall lacks a backup power source.
+Municipality with support from County, NJOEM and FEMA T. Riverside - 3 (former RS-6) Perform base repairs on Greenwood Avenue, Hooker Street, Grant Street, Arndt Avenue and Delaware Avenue, which have been eroded due to repetitive flooding.
+Municipality (via Municipal Engineer/NFIP Floodplain Administrator) with support from NJOEM, FEMA Greenwood In Progress Hooker Completed Grant Street In Progress Delaware Complete Financial constraints have prevented this action from being fully completed.
+Yes Greenwood Avenue, Grant Street, and Arndt Avenue and have been eroded due to repetitive flooding.
+Municipality (via Municipal Engineer/NFIP Floodplain Administrator) with support from NJOEM, FEMA T. Riverside - 4 (former RS-7) Obtain and archive elevation certificates NFIP Floodplain Administrator Ongoing Capability Regular task for FPA No - - T. Riverside - 5 (former RS-10 Provide public education and outreach on proper installation and/or use of backup power Municipal Clerk Ongoing Capability Public education and outreach is performed regularly.
+No - - T. Riverside - 6 (former RS-11) Implement, review, and enforce municipal policies and programs to prevent trees from threatening lives Municipal Code Enforcement Ongoing Capability No - -